indigo-dc/tts/gitbook/api.md

 ## REST API
-The Token Translation Service client (TTSc) from the previous chapter uses the REST interface to perform all the described actions described.
+The Token Translation Service client (TTSc) from the previous chapter uses the REST interface to perform all the described actions.
 In this chapter, the pure REST calls will be described, this is of use only if an application needs to communicate directly with the TTS.
 ### List Provider